Kwirtz/novelpy/docs/source/usage.rst

    dict_citation_net = {"PMID": 20793277, "year": 1850, "refs_pmid_wos": [20794613, 20794649, 20794685, 20794701, 20794789, 20794829]}
    # AND
    dict_title_abs = {"PMID": 20793277, "year": 1850, "ArticleTitle": "Here is the title", "a04_abstract":[{"AbstractText":"This is the abstract"}]}
+   # You can also have the following format for title abs.
+In this case leave the abstract_sub_variable argument empty
+   dict_title_abs = {"PMID": 20793277, "year": 1850, "ArticleTitle": "Here is the title", "a04_abstract":"This is the abstract"}

 To run Pelletier et Wirtz [2022] you need the abstract or/and title of papers but also the list of authors for each paper.